-Fold the tent in half, third or quarters.
-The width of the folded tent should be the length of the pole bag, see Figure 9.
+Fold the beach dome in half, third or quarters.
+The width of the folded beach dome should be the length of the carry bag, as indicated in Figure 7.

-Lay the folded fly over the folded inner tent.
-Beginning at the back portion of the Fly and inner tent bundle roll forward firmly allowing trapped air to escape.
-It may help to use the bag of tent poles as a rolling pin ensuring the tent edges are kept straight as you roll.
+Beginning at the back portion of the beach dome bundle roll forward firmly allowing trapped air to escape.
+It may help to use the poles as a rolling pin ensuring the beach dome edges are kept straight as you roll.

-Once the tent bundle is rolled up, tie the straps around it and place into the tent carry bag with peg bag, instruction booklet and other miscellaneous parts.
-If the tent won't fit into carry bag, unroll and roll again more tightly.
+Once the beach dome bundle is rolled up, tie the straps around it and place into the carry bag with Owner's Manual and other miscellaneous parts.
+If the beach dome won't fit into carry bag, unroll and roll again more tightly.